cthit/misc/README.md

 Script          | Description
 :------------   | :-------------
-_message.sh_    | Script to mute sound playing devices and play message _nrg.py_        | Generate a HTML mail to stdout with the current status of Nagios services _irkk_          | The irc-launcher used in the screen/tmux server (cantina).
+_message.sh_    | Script to mute sound playing devices and play message _gtts-pipe.py_  | Creates an stdout stream with audio data from spoken text via the Google Text-to-Speech API.
+_nrg.py_        | Generate a HTML mail to stdout with the current status of Nagios services _irkk_          | The irc-launcher used in the screen/tmux server (cantina).
 _tentor.js_     | phantomjs script for downloading information about courses at Chalmers